 If the eligible individuals do not initiate legal action within three months of their loved one’s passing, then the executor or administrator of the decedent’s estate is able to file the case, according to Texas Civil Practice and Remedies Code § 71.004.

 You must prove that your relationship with the decedent qualifies you to recover damages.
 However, two complexities that can arise in a wrongful death case include:

 - Marital status.
 If the surviving spouse and the deceased person had filed for divorce or met the state’s requirements for common law marriage, this can affect their ability to file a case.

 - Pregnancy.
 The parents of an unborn child who dies in a preventable accident may have the ability to file a wrongful death lawsuit under certain circumstances.

 Our firm can help you determine whether you qualify to file a wrongful death case on behalf of your loved one.
 We can handle cases that have significant complexities.

-Your Case will Be Subject to Certain Deadlines
+Your Case Will Be Subjected to Certain Deadlines

 However, the following exceptions could grant these parties more time to file:

 - The at-fault party hid their identity to avoid being sued